 Organ donation and transplantation offer the gift of life to many individuals in Colorado and Wyoming.
+But how many people are organ donors?
+Thousands generously register as donors, yet the need for transplants continues to grow.
 Transplant recipients undergo a surgical process that replaces failing organs with healthy ones from others who no longer need them.
 Vital organs are replaced, giving those with life-threatening diseases or injuries a second chance at life.
 Additionally, donated tissues such as corneas, tendons, and bones can enhance lives by restoring sight, movement, and physical functions.

 Typically, organ and tissue donors are individuals who have recently passed away.
-They have either registered as organ and tissue donors before death or had their family make the decision on their behalf.
-In 2022, Colorado ranked second in the nation for donor designation.
-66% of residents are registered, surpassing the national average of 48.9%.
-Wyoming also ranked among the top five nationally.
-61% of residents were registered in 2022.
+They have either registered as organ and tissue donors before death or had their family decide on their behalf.
+In 2023, Colorado and Wyoming were among the top ten nationally for Donor Registration Rate (DDR).
+Today, more than 60% of residents are registered.

 Demographic Breakdown and Historical Trends